Badcodio/bowfoliomobile.github.io/index.md

 ## User Guide

-This section provides a walkthrough of the Bowfolios user interface and its capabilities.
+This section provides a walkthrough of the Bowfoliomobile user interface and its capabilities.

 ### Landing Page

-The landing page is presented to users when they visit the top-level URL to the site.
+The landing page is presented to users when they first open the app.

 ![](images/landing-page.jpg)

 ### Index pages (Projects, Profiles, Interests)

-Bowfolios provides three public pages that present the contents of the database organized in various ways.
+Bowfoliomobile provides three public pages that present the contents of the database organized in various ways.
 Currently, only the Profiles page is implemented.

 The Profiles page shows all the current defined profiles and their associated Projects and Interests: